kikicodes16/Project-freedom/README.md

 The goal of this project is to explore concepts, test ideas, and improve coding skills.
 ##🗝️ passwords
-Use MyPass (https://chenyufei.info/p/mypass/ios.html) to get the passwords for the hax
+Use MyPass (https://chenyufei.info/p/mypass/ios.html) to get the passwords for the hax not listed. use the name for the salt and, passphrase for example ##iboss for the salt and, passphrase

 ---